Canadian-owned. Canadian-delivered. Canadian data residency.

 Flow design

 We design the automation logic, including exception handling and error paths.
-A flow that breaks silently is worse than no automation at all.
+A flow that breaks silently is worse than no automation at all, especially when the underlying record is regulated.

 3